Keith Wood will always cherish being part of something bigger than himself on his two British & Irish Lions Tours.

 “You won’t see me on any of the footage because I tore my groin in the last minute of the game so I was in agony but it was a happy agony!”

-The story of that 1997 Tour is well known – the unfancied Lions fronted up to the dominant world champion Springboks as they triumphed 25-16 in the first Test in Cape Town before sealing an 18-15 win in Durban the following week thanks to five Neil Jenkins penalties and an iconic Jeremy Guscott drop goal.
+The story of that 1997 Tour is well known – the unfancied Lions fronted up to the dominant world champions as they prevailed 25-16 in the first Test in Cape Town before sealing an 18-15 win in Durban the following week thanks to five Neil Jenkins penalties and an iconic Jeremy Guscott drop goal.

 That meant defeat in the third Test mattered little, as a first series victory for the Lions on South African soil since the 1974 Invincibles was secured.